Name of Policy | Safeguarding and Child Protection Policy |

 1.4.2 Throughout the setting all persons in the EYFS are required to adhere to the ICT Acceptable Use Agreement on the use of mobile phones, cameras or other digital recording devices: that is, that personal digital recording devices must not be used for taking, editing or transferring images or videos of pupils.

-1.4.3 Safeguarding training for staff in the EYFS will include guidance on identifying signs of possible abuse and neglect (such as significant changes in a pupil’s behaviour, deterioration in wellbeing, physical indications, comments which give cause for concern, or any reasons to suspect neglect or abuse outside the setting), and on how to respond in a timely and appropriate way to such signs or to inappropriate behaviour in other members of staff or any other person working with children (EYFS Statutory Framework 3.6).
+1.4.3 Safeguarding training for staff in the EYFS will include guidance on identifying signs of possible abuse and neglect (such as significant changes in a pupil’s behaviour, deterioration in wellbeing, physical indications, comments which give cause for concern, inappropriate behaviour from practitioners, or any reasons to suspect neglect or abuse outside the setting), and on how to respond in a timely and appropriate way to such signs or to inappropriate behaviour in other members of staff or any other person working with children (EYFS Statutory Framework 3.24).

 1.5 Children potentially at greater risk of harm